📌 Note: Additional Automations can be purchased as add-ons. For more information on adding new features please see the add-ons page in your nation.

 - Click +Add below your first email step.

-2. You'll be asked to add a time delay.
+2. You'll be asked to add either a time delay or an action.
 The time delay represents the number of days (or weeks) you want NationBuilder to wait before sending the next email in the series.

 📌 Note: It will be relative to when the previous action in your automation was completed (e.g. when it sent the first email).

-3. After defining the desired a time delay, you'll be again prompted to set up this next email in the series:
+3. After defining the desired a time delay, you'll be able to select an action to set up the next email in the series:

 Run your automation

 Once you're ready to set your automation live — i.e., send the first email and schedule the remaining emails — click the Run button in the top right.
-You'll be prompted to confirm before the first email is sent:
+You'll be prompted to confirm before the first email is sent.
+If you're using a List as the source of an automation, your modal will look like this:

-Once emails have been sent, you can navigate to the Email results tab to see engagement metrics for your emails as that data comes in:
+Once emails have been sent as part of the automation, you can navigate to the Email results tab to see engagement metrics for your emails as that data comes in:

 And, back on the Workflows dashboard, you'll see your running automation listed: